 Dry eye syndrome, also simply known as dry eye, causes a decrease in the quality or quantity of tears.
+Dry eye is incredibly common, affecting millions of Americans each year.
+Dry eye can be caused by a number of factors, including environmental conditions and problems with tear production/quality.
+Dry eye can be seasonal or chronic.
 If you suffer from dry eye, you may experience tearing, sensitivity to light, or a persistent feeling like you have something in your eye.
 Our doctors can use TearLab™, an advanced technology, to determine whether you are suffering from dry eye, and also formulate a personalized treatment plan.
 Treatment can range from artificial tears and lifestyle changes to tear duct surgery.

 Blepharitis is just one example of an eyelid disorder.
 Styes are another condition that affects the eyelid, and the name refers to the infection of a gland located at the base of the eyelashes.
 A chalazion is similar, and can occur when an oil-producing gland becomes clogged or enlarged.
 Like blepharitis, styes and chalazions can cause pain and inflammation, and are often treated with hot compresses.
 In more advanced cases, antibiotics may be recommended to clear up a persistent stye.
 Surgery may be recommended in other advanced cases.